 (2) The holder of a permit to explore shall not undertake any drilling operations without the consent in writing of the Minister, and such consent shall not provide for other than scout-drilling operations.
 In the event of scout-drilling operations being approved, the core from the bore, which must consist of 66 per centum of the depth drilled, shall, unless the Minister shall otherwise approve, be preserved intact in the custody of some person and in such manner as may be prescribed for a period of not less than 12 months.

-[Section 38 amended by No. 8 of 1940 s.
+[Section 38 amended: No. 8 of 1940 s.
 19; No. 12 of 1951 s.
 4; No. 66 of 1954 s.
 10.]

 39. Minister may direct certain operations to be conducted